 Relationship to humans:

-Although both species are generally quite fearful of humans in the wild; cheetah are even more so than leopards.
+Although both species are generally quite fearful of humans in the wild; there is a difference between a leopard and cheetah due to the fact that cheetah are even more fearful of humans than leopards.
 Although there are many records of leopards killing humans in the wild, there is not a single report of a cheetah having done so.
 In fact in the past, cheetah were even domesticated by Indian sheiks and kept as pets where this is not possible with a leopard.